jvandemo/generator-angular2-library/README.md

 - a `package.json` file specifically for distribution with Angular listed in the `peerDependencies`
 - `sample-library.js`: a Flat ES Module (FESM) file that contains all your library code in a single file
+- `sample-library.umd.js`: a Universal Module Definition (UMD) bundle file that contains all your library code in UMD format for use in Node.js, SystemJS or via a script tag (e.g. in Plunker, Fiddle, etc)
 - `*.d.ts`: type definitions for you library
 - `sample-library.metadata.json`: metadata for your library to support AOT compilation